Xi-L/Xi-L.github.io/_pages/about.md

 Xi Lin is currently a Post Doctoral Research Fellow with [Department of Computer Science](https://www.cs.cityu.edu.hk/) at the City University of Hong Kong.
 He received the B.Sc. degree from [South China University of Technology](https://www.scut.edu.cn/en/), the M.A. degree from [Columbia University](https://www.columbia.edu/), and the Ph.D. degree from [City University of Hong Kong](https://www.cityu.edu.hk/) under the supervision of Prof. [Qingfu Zhang](https://www.cs.cityu.edu.hk/~qzhan7/index.html).

 His research interests include multi-objective optimization, multi-task learning, Bayesian optimization, evolutionary computation, and learning to optimize.
 His work has been published in top-tier machine learning conferences such as ICML, NeurIPS and ICLR.
-He is a regular reviewer for many machine learning and evolutionary computation conferences/journals, and has received several outstanding reviewer awards from ICML and ICLR.
+He is a regular reviewer for many machine learning and evolutionary computation conferences and journals, and has received several outstanding reviewer awards from ICML and ICLR.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.